 This article is mainly aimed at British citizens who are looking to buy a property in France next year, either for use as a holiday home or permanent home.
 Brexit has meant an increase in the administration needed to move to France, either on a short-term or long-term basis.
 If you would like assistance navigating the new administrative processes, we can help.
 Simply get in touch......

-The Brexit transition period comes to an end on the 31st December so, inevitably, there will be some changes.
-The process for buying a property in France will remain unchanged but, as a British citizen, there will be new rules about how you can use the property.
-The good news is that living permanently in France and extended visits (e.g to a holiday home) will still be perfectly possible.
+The Brexit transition period came to an end on the 31st December 2020.
+The process for buying a property in France remains unchanged but, as a British citizen, there will be new rules about how you can use the property.
+The good news is that living permanently in France and, extended visits (e.g to a holiday home) will still be perfectly possible.

 Changes for second home owners:

 After the Brexit transition period Britons with second homes are expected to be considered ordinary non-EU visitors and subject to a rule of spending no more than 90 days in any 180-day period in the Schengen Zone.
 The 90 days can be continuous or in several shorter trips, so for example you could spend a 45 day period in France, return to the UK for 2 weeks and then return for another 45 days.
 If you spend your maximum 90 day allocation in France you could then not return for 90 days.
 Although this change sounds restrictive most second home owners spend significantly less time than this at their properties over the course of a year.